123aswin123/123aswin123.github.io/_posts/2017-01-22-never-forget-to-index-mongo-after-changes.markdown

 date:   2017-01-22 22:15:00
 ---

 We at [Deducely](http://deducely.com) provide APIs to track technologies that are used by companies across the globe.
 Recently we wanted to rename some MongoDB keys (as in Key value pair JSON keys) that were being served by our API.
-To do that we tried used the [$rename](http://docs.mongodb.com/manual/reference/operator/update/rename).
+To do that we tried used the [$rename](http://docs.mongodb.com/manual/reference/operator/update/rename) command.
 Since our DBs are enormous with millions of documents with hundreds of key value pairs, the `$rename` command took forever to run and crashed in between.

 To workaround this problem, a friend suggested us to `mongoexport` all the documents and use `sed` to rename the keys.
 Lastly we had to `mongoimport` the documents with the corrected keys.